Hellblazer/Prime-Mover/README.md

-An Event Driven Simulation Framework for Java
+# An Event Driven Simulation Framework for Java

 See [user-manual](./user-manual.pdf) in this directory for details.

+## License
 Licensed under AGPL V 3.0

+## Building
-Requires Java 20 and Maven 3.83_
+Requires Java 20 and Maven 3.83+

 To build:

      cd <top level directory>
      mvn clean install

+## Status
+Prime Mover is now Soot Free.
+The framework now uses the JVM Virtual Threads from Project Loom to provide the blocking thread continuation mechanism required for blocking events.
+The Prime Mover event transform is now implemented by an ASM based tranform.
+Maven artifacts are not currently published, so you'll have to build them until I get that sorted.

 ### Prime Mover Runtime